Montézic Power Station

 The Montézic Power Station (French: Centrale de Montézic) is a pumped-storage power plant near the commune of Montézic in northern Aveyron, France.
 Its 910 megawatt capacity ranks it second among France's main pumped-storage facilities, and is the only one situated on the Central Massif.

 Montézic is a pure pumped-storage plant, which means that its upstream reservoir receives little to no natural inflow of water.
 The station has a weekly time cycle.

 History

-The power station underwent construction in 1976 and was commissioned in 1982.
+The construction of the power station started in 1976 and it was commissioned in 1982.
 The following are some key dates from this period:

 In August 1976: the power station's access tunnel was bored, and betweenNovember 1977 and July 1978 Grading work for the plant, the connecting tunnels, and the dams was carried out.
 In July 1979 assembly of the turbine generators took place.

 In May 1981 the Etang Dam (Barrage de l'Etang) was completed, and from June to August the upper reservoir was filled.